psychopy/workshops/source/translators/index.rst

 |PsychoPy| and languages
 ---------------------------

-|PsychoPy| "looks" for a language to display "strings" in
+|PsychoPy| "looks" for a language to display its "strings" in
 - If found

   - consults the ``messages.mo`` file under the directory for that language